mudith2497/VU_FALL22_IOT_CLASS/RPI_BOOT_WIFI_tutorial/IOT_Platform_Install.md

 2. similarly type the following commands into the next steps

-                createuser pi -P --interactive ( this creates a user for SQL queries ) Enter a password after this step and remember that password
+                createuser pi -P --interactive ( this creates a user for SQL queries ) (Enter a password after this step and remember that password) (select NO for superuser, and YES for the next two questions in the terminal itself.)

                 psql